Pabitra-GitHub/CODING/README.md

 # CODSOFT
 For Python Tasks/Projects (Internship)

 Authored / created by: Ch.
-Pabitra KUmar Nayak
+Pabitra Kumar Nayak

 Thank you for Visit.
 ---